lsst-dm/dmtn-330/index.md

 `prompt-output` topic.
 Kafka's transactions can be used to guarantee at-least-once processing of these messages.

-After a task runs to completion, the database is updated with the new state.
-The underlying Butler methods can be made idempotent, so we only need to record completion of tasks and do not need to persist an "in progress" state in the database.
-In the event of a crash, the service can pick up where it left off without any special retry logic.

-### Task logic
+### Tasks

 Each of the steps described in [Lifecycle of Prompt Processing Outputs](#lifecycle) above will be handled as an independent task within the service.
+The only connection between tasks is via the data persisted in the state database.

 The general structure of each task is simple:

 1. Query the state database to identify datasets ready for the task
 2. Execute code to transfer/delete/etc datasets